B.C.’s corrupt Office of the

 behalf of, and therefore lied on behalf of, Stan Lowe.

 That made B.C.’s police complaint commissioner, a prominent member of the province’s legal establishment and an independent officer of the legislature, a repugnant liar himself.
-In recognition of his service, Lowe gets a Crown attorney/OPPC double pension but he might also qualify for another lucrative retirement sinecure in any tax-funded agency that’s not embarrassed by rampant lying, corruption and contempt towards natives.
+In recognition of his service, Lowe gets a Crown attorney/OPPC double pension.
+He might also qualify for another lucrative retirement sinecure in any tax-funded agency that’s not embarrassed by rampant lying, corruption and contempt towards natives.

 How does an agency like the OPCC